sneak-it/Normalized-Run-Speed/README.md

-# Normalized-Run-Speed
+# Normalized Run Speed

 Normalize your players run speed across all weapons!
+This is recommended for bhop/surf servers, so players will have the same run speed, regardless of weapon.
+This is well paired with `sv_accelerate_use_weapon_speed 0`.

 # Dependencies: